 Foisal and I would stay up past 3:00 AM every night talking about politics, religion, and life.
 I think I learned a lot from him.
 Some hosts are really hard to leave.

-When I was leaving Dhaka for Rajshahi, Promi asked her friend, Secret (top right), to escort me to to the bus station.
+When I was leaving Dhaka for Rajshahi, Promi asked her friend, Promise (top right), to escort me to to the bus station.
 Instead, he brought me all the way to Rajshahi.
 On our last night there we had a barbecue at the house of Captain Fishstick (bottom right).
 The next morning we left for Natore to check out some old palaces on the way to his hometown

 Natore was a sort of Bangla Versailles from which the Puthia Raj ruled over their distant fiefdoms.
 Today the palaces are mostly abandoned, though squatters have set up camp in some of the ruins.